When Is Postlude Music Played?

 Praise To The Lord - Bach, Johann Sebastian

-Rejoice Beloved Christian - Bach, Johann Sebastian
+Rejoice Beloved Christians - Bach, Johann Sebastian

 Sleepers Wake!
 A Voice Is Calling - Bach, Johann Sebastian